Hat Kata Noi: First tsunami

 Around 09:30, as about 20 people were playing on the beach or bathing, the sea retreated about 100 meters within the space of about 5 minutes.
 A few people who were bathing, seeing the water retreating around them were left standing, puzzled.
 Asked about the phenomenon, Thai vendors on the beach were as puzzled as tourists, having never seen such a thing.

 As the sea was staying at a very low level, quite far from the beach, people saw that some fish had been left stranded in pools of water, and started to play with the fish for possibly 5 to 10 minutes.
 Suddenly, without warning or visible signs of approaching danger, the sea rose again, inducing everyone to run to higher ground.
 The water continued to rise swiftly, although not as fast as the people running.
 Eventually the sea subsumed the beach, until it stopped almost exactly at the top of the one meter cement wall lining the beach.
 People who were in the sea up to their waists, were able to climb over the small wall to the safety of the gardens of the Kata Thani Resort, many leaving their possessions on the beach chairs in haste.

 The sea stayed at its high level for possibly 10 to 15 minutes.
 Some tourists actually went back in the high water to fetch their floating belongings.
 The sea started to retreat again slowly, dragging parasols, beach chairs, and other flotsam with the receding water.

 Retreat-and-rise cycle

 The retreat-and-rise cycle was repeated several times that day, a full cycle taking between 30 and 45 minutes between each peak.

 The third wave was the largest.
 It overran the small wall lining the beach, flowed into the gardens of the Kata Thani Hotel and almost instantly smashed into and destroyed the front rooms of the hotel, also inundating the central restaurant.
 The area at the southern end of the beach was most badly hit, and the beach restaurant was swept out to sea.

 Casualties

 There were some injuries, but no fatalities at Kata Noi.
 The waters receded and rose rather swiftly, but, owing to the steepness of the beach, remained contained and did not generate breaking waves as on flatter beaches such as Patong Beach or Khao Lak.

-By 2014, Kata Noi beaches have returned to their pre-tsunami state.
+By 2014, Kata Noi beaches had returned to their pre-tsunami state.